DeepIsoQ/DeepIsoQ/ffnn_search/readme.txt

 Run these commands:

 cd $BLACKHOLE
-mkdir s215065 <----- Insert your student ID/ username
+mkdir s215065 (replace s215065 with your student number or user)

 Now you need to transfer the data to your BLACKHOLE directory.
 Run these commands:

-cp /work3/s193518/scIsoPred/data/bulk_processed_genes.h5ad $BLACKHOLE/s215065 <---- Fill out student ID/ username.
-cp /work3/s193518/scIsoPred/data/bulk_processed_transcripts.h5ad $BLACKHOLE/s215065 <---- Fill out student ID/ username.
+cp /work3/s193518/scIsoPred/data/bulk_processed_genes.h5ad $BLACKHOLE/s215065  (replace s215065 with your student number or user) cp /work3/s193518/scIsoPred/data/bulk_processed_transcripts.h5ad $BLACKHOLE/s215065 (replace s215065 with your student number or user)

 ---------------------------